mredrejo/cassette_harvester/README.md

 # Cassette harvester

+This repository contains the code for analysing long-read sequencing of a new biotechnological tool for capturing integron cassettes.
+It is the result of a collaboration between my lab and the [MBA lab](https://ucm.es/mbalab) lab, who developed the tool.
+Further details can be found in a paper currently in preparation.
 This repo contains the code for analyzing long-read sequencing of a new biotechnological tool for capturing Integron cassettes.
-This is a collaboration between my lab and the [MBA lab](https://ucm.es/mbalab), which developed the tool.
-Further details can be found in a new paper that is currently being prepared.
+This is a collaboration between my lab and the [MBA lab](https://ucm.es/mbalab),

 ### Workflow description

-The workflow of the reads processing and mapping is represented below.
-This is a multi-step workflow that requires execution of each step one-by-one.
-The info detailed here should be enough for any researcher with some experience in the use of Conda, Linux bash and R and a laptop computer with Linux or MacOS (we did not tested WSL, but is should be fine as well).
+The workflow for processing and mapping the reads is shown below.
+This multi-step workflow requires the execution of each step sequentially.
+The information provided here should be sufficient for any researcher with experience of using Conda, Linux Bash and R, and who has access to a laptop computer running Linux or macOS (we have not tested WSL, but it should work as well).

-All the software is open source and all packages for the analysis were installed either by Conda, CRAN or Bioconductor.
-As detailed in the example below, we recommend the use of independent conda environments for some of the packages.
+All the software is open source, and all the analysis packages were installed using Conda, CRAN or Bioconductor.
+As detailed in the example below, we recommend using independent Conda environments for some of the packages.

 ```mermaid
 ---